Mining in Manitoba

 23. An unsual feature of the Flin Flon orebody is that it lies practically on the boundary of the provinces of Manitoba and Saskatchewan.
 The original discovery was mad in Manitoba but later developments proved that the ore boday plunged south at 30 degrees across the east and west correction line into the province of Saskatchewan.
 In recent years the greater part of the ore mined has come from the Saskatchewan side of the mine.

 25. The reader interested in the details of devious mine development and the outcome is referred to the “The Bingo Story”, excellently written by R. B. Graham, formerly police magistrate, Winnipeg, and, at the time of the Bingo affair, Crown Prosecutor.
-Canadian Mining Journal, pp.80-83, May 1949.
+Canadian Mining Journal, pages 80-83, May 1949.